-In this article, I'll show you how to take your techniques from routine to advanced and peel back the curtain behind the mysterious field of advanced SEO.
+In this blog, I'll show you how to take your techniques from routine to advanced, drawing from the expertise of top SEO and digital marketing practitioners, with whom we've collaborated with for years.

-We will also review how to utilize our enterprise SEO platform to address indexation, accessibility, search intent, and crawl errors and identify some of those more advanced techniques to add new skills to enhance your technical audits.
+I'll also review how to utilize our enterprise SEO platform to address indexation, accessibility, search intent, and crawl errors.
+Plus, I'll go over more advanced techniques to help you develop new skills that will enhance your technical audits.

 (Note, for this walk-through, I’m going to use our suite of technical SEO capabilities within seoClarity.)